suigh/rbac_c_go/README.md

 2. Run the sample:

-    * Enter the folder rbac_c_go, and run Make to build the go module, you will get the .h and .a file for the C language.
+    * enter the folder rbac_c_go, and run Make to build the go module, you will get the .h and .a file for the C language.
-    * Enter the folder examples, and run Make to build the sample for C language, then you can run ./a to have a try.
+    * enter the folder examples, and run Make to build the sample for C language, then you can run ./a to have a try.

 3. The two important APIs are: